National Council of Churches in New Zealand

 The National Council of Churches in New Zealand (NCCNZ) was an ecumenical organisation that brought together a number of New Zealand's Christian churches in dialogue and practical cooperation.

-The NCCNZ worked in collaboration with state ecumenical councils around New Zealand.
+The NCCNZ worked in collaboration with ecumenical councils around New Zealand.
 It was an associate council of the World Council of Churches, a member of the Christian Conference of Asia and a partner of other national ecumenical bodies throughout the world.
 It was succeeded by the Conference of Churches in Aotearoa New Zealand (which was itself dissolved in 2005).
+In 2014 the Anglican Church in Aotearoa New Zealand and Polynesia, the Methodist Church of New Zealand and the Roman Catholic Church established the National Dialogue for Christian Unity.
+The Presbyterian Church of Aotearoa New Zealand and the Religious Society of Friends (Quakers) subsequently joined.